 This structure works best when some or all of the owners want that passive ownership, or if there are a large number of members – too many to all effectively manage the LLC.
 Another reason to choose a manager-managed structure is when members simply don’t have management skills.
 Having a great business idea and the capital to start a company does not necessarily mean that someone can run a company.
 In such cases, hiring professional managers can give the company a better chance of success.

-Step 4: File Articles of Organization with the Mississippi Secretary of State
+Step 4: File Certificate of Formation with the Mississippi Secretary of State

-To make your LLC official, you’ll need to file articles of organization with the state.
+To make your LLC official, you’ll need to file certificate of formation with the state.
 This is the legal document that officially creates your LLC as a legal entity in Mississippi.
-The articles of organization include information about your LLC, such as its address, owners, and registered agent information.
+The certificate of formation includes information about your LLC, such as its address, owners, and registered agent information.

 Step 5: Create an Operating Agreement